Carmentis/carmentis-docs-source/docs/how-to/deploy-operator.md

 **Add user on the operator:** To add a user to your operator, go to the **Organization** section in the left sidebar, then select the **Users** tab.
-Click on **Add User**, and a form will appear prompting you to enter the public key of the user you wish to add, along with the privileges you want to assign (Visit our [Share my public key](./wallet-usage.md#share-my-public-key) to show how to share your public key).
+Click on **Add User**, and a form will appear prompting you to enter the public key of the user you wish to add, along with the privileges you want to assign (Visit our [Share my public key](./get-your-carmentis-wallet#share-my-public-key) to show how to share your public key).
 This setup allows you to control each user's access level, ensuring they have the appropriate permissions for their role in the operator.

 **Remove user from the operator:** To remove an administrator from your operator, go to the **Organization** section and select the **Users** tab.
 Locate the administrator you wish to remove, and find the deletion button.
-Click this deletion button to remove the administrator from your organisation.
+Click this deletion button to remove the administrator from your organization.

 :::note
-An organisation should always have an administrator, so the last administrator cannot remove himself from the organisation.
+An organization should always have an administrator, so the last administrator cannot remove himself from the organization.
 :::

-### Manage members of an organisation
+### Manage members of an organization
 ![](/img/operator-members.png)

-**Add existing user in organisation:** To add an existing user in your organisation, click on "Add user" and select the user to add.
+**Add existing user in organization:** To add an existing user in your organization, click on "Add user" and select the user to add.

 :::info
-You cannot create a user directly from the members page of your organisation.
+You cannot create a user directly from the members page of your organization.
 To create a user, your have to move on the users page.
 :::

-**Remove a user from organisation:** To remove a user from your organisation, you can click on the "Delete" icon.
+**Remove a user from organization:** To remove a user from your organization, you can click on the "Delete" icon.
 :::info
-Removing a user from the organisation do not delete the user.
+Removing a user from the organization do not delete the user.
 :::
 ### Manage API keys
 ![](/img/operator-application.png)